octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository (edited this line too!), [check out our guide, "Fork a Repo"](https://help.github.com/articles/fork-a-repo).
 Thanks! :sparkling_heart:

-Jewel has added some more info here
+Jewel has added some more info here.